AnnaNguyen205/Nguyen_Ho_Midterm/README.md

 # Physical book vs E-Book Debate

-We are going to argue about whether Phisical book or E-book are better.
+We are going to argue about whether Physical book or E-book are better.
+I am sure that the physical book is better and traditional.

 ## Installation

-TODO: Describe the installation process
+TODO: Describe the installation process of it.

 ## Usage